College Disha

 • UP Board does not follow the NCERT syllabus due to t which students face lots of problems while preparing for the entrance exams Because those people read the syllabus of both State and NCERT.

-A Number of Subjects
+2. Number of Subjects

-• Five Subjects Main +One Vocational
+• Five Subjects Main + One Vocational

 • 5 Subjects (MATHS, SCIENCE, SOCIAL SCIENCE, ENGLISH) + 1 extra language +1 Vocational subject (General IT)